CaliStyle/humpback/assets/app/models/README.md

 ##Models
-Models are the client side equivlent of sails.js backend models.
+These Models are the client side equivlent of sails.js backend models.

 ##Grunt
 Models are included into the app via a grunt task. see `tasks/register/humpback.js`